Triphenylmethane: Reactions of C-H bond

 The use of tritylsodium as a strong, non-nucleophilic base has been eclipsed by the popularization of butyllithium and related strong bases.

 The unmodified anion is red, and can be used as an indicator in acid–base titrations.
 Derived substances have proven useful as chemical dyes.

 Triarylmethane dyes

 Examples of triarylmethane dyes are bromocresol green:

 And the nitrogen-bearing malachite green:

 Trityl group

 Protecting group

-The triphenylmethyl substituent, also called trityl, is widely used in organic chemistry.
+The triphenylmethyl substituent, also called trityl after a 1927 suggestion by Helferich et al., is widely used in organic chemistry.
 Trityl serves as a protecting group for alcohols.